 Students with approved appeals are placed on Financial Aid Probation.
 If all of the following requirements during the Probation semester are met, the Probation status will continue for the following semester:

 - Be enrolled in and pursuing an eligible program for the purpose of completing an AA/AS degree, transfer requirement, or certificate program,

 - Follow the academic plan outlined by the Appeal Committee,

-- Receive credit for at least 67% of the total units attempted, And
+- Receive credit for at least 67% of the units attempted,

 Students who complete a semester on Probation must have their academic progress reviewed before their financial aid eligibility for the following semester is determined.
-Due to the short time period between semesters, there will be at least a three week delay in the notification of eligibility.
-If eligible, any disbursements of student aid will also be delayed.
-If you meet all requirements during the Probation semester, the Probation status will continue for the following semester, unless you reach MTF and therefore are disqualified.
+Due to the short time between semesters, there may be a delay in notification of eligibility.
+If eligible, disbursements may also be delayed.

 The institution shall provide a second review process for an appeal that is denied, if requested by the student.
 The second review shall be conducted by a reviewer who did not participate in the first review and will be considered a final decision.
 There is no higher appeal process.